jlap11/gestabiz/src/docs/project-structure.md

 - Load balancing for high traffic
 - Database connection pooling

-This structure provides a complete, scalable architecture for the AppointmentPro micro SaaS system across all three platforms.
+This structure provides a complete, scalable architecture for the Bookio micro SaaS system across all three platforms.